LeoWGordon/LeoWGordon.github.io/_pages/about.md

 ---
 [Curriculum Vitae](/assets/pdf/Leo_CV.pdf)

-I am a final year PhD student at [The City College of New York](https://www.ccny.cuny.edu/chemeng) (CCNY) working in the field of energy storage materials where I am advised by [Prof. Robert J. Messinger](https://batteries-for-space.ccny.cuny.edu).
+I am a recent Chemical Engineering PhD graduate from [The City College of New York](https://www.ccny.cuny.edu/chemeng) (CCNY) working in the field of energy storage materials where I am advised by [Prof. Robert J. Messinger](https://batteries-for-space.ccny.cuny.edu).

 My primary focus is using NMR characterisation techniques to determine charge storage mechanisms and to understand electrolyte speciation.
 Solid-state NMR is my main tool for investigating charge storage, which I apply to understand ionic and electronic charge storage mechanisms in organic electrodes for rechargeable aluminium batteries.
 I also have expertise in liquid NMR, which I have demonstrated through my work on lithium metal battery electrolytes, along with molten salt electrolytes for aluminum batteries.
 I have further interests in metal anode surface chemistries, lithium cathode recycling, and the nuances of charge storage with different molten salt electrolyte speciations.
 My central PhD work has culminated in publications including articles in the [Journal of Physical Chemistry C](https://pubs.acs.org/doi/10.1021/acs.jpcc.2c04272), [ACS Applied Materials & Interfaces](https://pubs.acs.org/doi/abs/10.1021/acsami.2c09267), and the [Journal of Magnetic Resonance](https://www.sciencedirect.com/science/article/abs/pii/S1090780723000095).